 Too much stress negatively impacts the brain by producing cortisol.
 This hormone damages connections between cells in the part of the brain important to learning and memory.

 Are CCP classrooms structured?

 Yes.
 Every classroom has a daily schedule.
 A chaotic setting confuses children and makes it difficult for them to know what to expect and how to behave.
-Clear structure helps children feel secure and encourages skills building.
+A clear structure helps children feel secure and encourages skills building.
 A predictable schedule — one with a good balance of activities — helps children know what will happen throughout the day and helps their confidence and self-control.

 How do you select your employees?

 A program is only as good as its staff.
-To make sure candidates meet our stringent requirements we assess their teaching philosophy and style, as well as education, training and experience.
+To make sure candidates meet our stringent requirements, we assess their teaching philosophy and style, as well as education, training, and experience.
 We also do a pre-employment criminal history check.

-We want staff members who are nurturing, responsive and committed to knowing you and your child.
-It's also very important that our teachers know how, through on-going assessment, to build children's interests in order to guide their learning.
+We want staff members who are nurturing, responsive, and committed to knowing you and your child.
+It's also very important that our teachers know how, through ongoing assessment, to build children's interests in order to guide their learning.